writingmate/vibe-marketing/blog/ai-content-writer-prompt.md

 ### Forbidden Phrases

 - NEVER start paragraphs with "In the rapidly evolving landscape of artificial intelligence"
-- NEVER use similar corporate, clichéd opening phrases
+- NEVER use similar corporate, clichÃ©d opening phrases
-- NEVER use long dashes without spaces (word1—word2); use mid-size dashes with spaces (word1 – word2)
+- NEVER use long dashes without spaces (word1âword2); use mid-size dashes with spaces (word1 â word2)

 ## ARTICLE ARCHITECTURE (1500-3500 WORDS)